-To evaluate speed we timed how long each model took to shred a stack of paper equivalent to its maximum capacity.
-For models that could not meet their advertised maximum capacity in our shredding test, we used the maximum number of sheets that we found it was able to effectively shred at once.
-We then took this time and calculated a maximum pages per minute figure.
+To evaluate speed, we timed how long each model took to shred a stack of paper equivalent to its maximum capacity.
+For models that could not meet their advertised maximum capacity in our shredding test, we used the maximum number of sheets that we found could effectively shred at once.
+We then took this time and calculated a maximum number of pages per minute figure.
 We also time how long each model took to shred 20 sheets feeding them in a few sheets at a time, and how long each took to shred a single sheet.
 However, we felt the maximum sheets per minute figure was much more useful.
-It better reflects how an average user would complete a large shredding job: feeding close to the maximum sheet count, instinctively adjusting the size of the stack based on whether the shredder sounds like its struggling or not.
+It better reflects how an average user would complete a large shredding job: feeding close to the maximum sheet count, instinctively adjusting the size of the stack based on whether the shredder sounds like it's struggling or not.
 We then awarded a score to each model based on their relative speeds.

 Ease of Use

 Shredders are not complicated to use.
 Most have a single switch that toggles between on, off, and reverse (to help alleviate jams).
 So, much of our ease of use scoring was based on how easy our testers felt it was to empty the bin of each model.
-These opinions were based off of emptying each model many, many times throughout the course of our testing.
-Models did get extra points if they had nice features, like a light to indicate when the bin is full, or a sensor that turns the blades off if your finger gets too close.
+These opinions were based on emptying each model many, many times throughout our testing.
+Models did get extra points if they had nice features, like a light to indicate when the bin is full or a sensor that turns the blades off if your finger gets too close.
 We eventually removed jam clearing from our scoring as every model had a reverse setting that worked well for spitting out material that had jammed the blades.